-There are several School Housing options on the University in dormitories within the facilities of the school, as well as houses and apartments that are located outside the school which have beautiful views of the sea, just as if you were on vacation.
+There are several School Housing options on the Saba Caribbean Medical School in dormitories within the facilities of the school, as well as houses and apartments that are located outside the school which have beautiful views of the sea, just as if you were on vacation.

 All unaccompanied students as well as those in the first semester will have the School Housing required to live in the dormitories that are located on the university.

 Once you urge a second to the fifth semester of your university career, students can choose to live outside the university.

 There are no restrictions on students acquiring their own private transportation to Saba Caribbean Medical School, a common practice in students, is to sell vehicles at the end of their careers and leave the school, to the next generations of students that require transportation and that they begin to study from the second to the fifth semester that is outside.

 There are many organizations to help students on the island such as the American Medical Student Association, Student Government Association, Wilderness Medicine Society, Women in Medicine Society, Primary Care and Pediatrics Club, Global Health & Preventive Medicine Club, Gay-Straight Student Alliance, African Diaspora Association, Christian Student Association, Muslim Student Association, Southeast Asian Society, Athletics Club, and Journal Club.